Vizzuality/marxan-cloud/docs/README_API_development_workflow.md

 * if so, and if queries require JSON:API query features (filtering, sorting, sparse fieldsets, includes, pagination), we should base a new service on `AppBaseService`
+* if the component needs to interact with distinct services to fulfill its duties but this is an implementation detail that clients should not be concerned with (for example, if it needs to consult different data sources and compute results for API clients from these sources combined), we should consider a façade pattern
 * if the CQRS model may be more appropriate, there's still an option to go very lightweight on this by only keeping command and query DTOs fully distinct
 * if CQRS proper is appropriate, it may be the way to go